jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/imagesInsideDocument/imagesInsideDocument.rst

 According to the document structure we have next restrictions:

-1. Max allowed image size is 5 MB
+1. Max allowed image size is 5 MB.
-2. Max allowed image resolution is 1024 × 768
+2. Max allowed image resolution is 1024 × 768.